pranshulrajyan/Learning-dsa/README.md

 - Smallest element in Array
 - Second Smallest Element in Array
 - Check if the given Array is Sorted or not
+- Remove Duplicated from an Array
+- Rotation of an Array by k places

 ## Author